LGA 1200

 LGA 1200, also known as Socket H5, is a zero insertion force flip-chip land grid array (LGA) socket, compatible with Intel desktop processors Comet Lake (10th gen) and Rocket Lake (11th-gen) desktop CPUs, which was released in April 2020.

 LGA 1200 is designed as a replacement for the LGA 1151 (known as Socket H4).
 LGA 1200 is a land grid array mount with 1200 protruding pins to make contact with the pads on the processor.
 It uses a modified design of LGA 1151, with 49 more pins on it, improving power delivery and offering support for future incremental I/O features.
 Pin 1 position remains the same as it was in previous generation processors, but it has shifted socket keying to left (previously it was right), making Comet Lake processors incompatible both electrically and mechanically with previous chips.

+Full support of Windows on LGA 1200 platform starts on Windows 10.
+A previously released and enthusiast-created modification disabled the Windows Update check and allowed Windows versions down to Windows 7 to continue to work on that platform.
+Like its preceding sockets, official Windows XP support is limited to selected CPUs, chipsets and only for embedded and industrial systems.
 ASRock, Asus, Biostar, Gigabyte and MSI have confirmed their motherboards based on the Intel Z490 chipset support the 11th generation Intel Rocket Lake desktop CPUs.
 Full PCIe 4.0 support is confirmed for selected brands.
 ASUS did not include support to PCIe 4.0 on M.2, hindering support for PCIe gen 4.0 NVMe SSDs.